Cervical Cancer Awareness Month

 - Long term use of oral contraceptives increases the risk of developing cervical cancer (≥5-8 years), consult your doctor when you are taking oral contraceptives pills.

-- Women with history of sexually transmitted diseases.
+- Women with a history of sexually transmitted diseases.

 - Women who give birth at an early age and the risk increases with the number of